 Another concern with regards to a vegetarian diet is inadequate protein intake.
 Like iron, protein is also an important factor in keeping your hair in good condition.
 Protein is manufactured in the body by essential amino acids that can be derived from meat or fish.
 Vegans have the tendency of not having enough of these building blocks of protein in their diet.
 However, vegans may incorporate quinoa, soy, tofu, and kale to their diet as sources of protein.

 Zinc deficiency is also common among people following a vegetarian diet.
 Zinc is necessary in human cell growth.
 Without zinc, the cells in your scalp get weak, resulting in major hair loss.
 Zinc can be derived from legumes, oatmeal, and nuts.
 Unfortunately, these food items contain phytates which can bind to zinc and even iron, making you absorb less of these minerals.
 The solution would be to take dietary supplements to prevent hair loss and minimize the need for a hair transplant.

-Hair loss can be terrifying whether you are male or female.
+Hair loss or hair thinning can be terrifying whether you are male or female.
 It is your body telling you that there is something wrong.
 In some cases, genes can be blamed.
 In others, an unhealthy diet is the root cause.
-Many vegetarians have reported cases of hair loss.
+Many vegetarians have reported cases of hair loss meaning they’re prone to hair loss.
 This, however, does not mean that following a vegetarian lifestyle is bad.
 You just need to consult a health expert to make sure that you are getting enough minerals needed for healthy hair and body.